ruke1ire/ThanosSnapper/README.md

 ![gif](https://github.com/ruke1ire/ThanosSnapper/blob/main/movie.gif "Thanos Snapper")

 *"Independent rgb with division (refer to Usage)" with division = 10 was used for colored videos.
-Greyscale video also used a division of 10.*
+Greyscale video also used division = 10.*

 ---